ZeldOcarina/nu-dentistry/dental-financing.md

     content: Not all dentists let you pay in installments, but at Nu Dentistry, we’re dedicated to ensuring our dental financing for patients is affordable.
 Talk to your treatment coordinator about spreading out the cost of your treatment.
+  - heading: 'WHICH IS BETTER: DENTAL INSURANCE OR DENTAL DISCOUNT PLAN?'
+    content: While your dental insurance can cover quite a bit of your dental bill each year, dental discounts aren’t something to scoff at either.
+While no one is paying for your treatment but you, the amount of money you can save from discounts can be well over the amount you pay for your premium with an insurance provider.
+This is especially true if you end up needing multiple treatments done throughout the year.
   - heading: CAN I GET DENTAL FINANCE WITH BAD CREDIT?
     content: Getting the financial help you need with bad credit depends on the dental financing options you’re looking at.
 Insurance providers tend to love patients